-Three success stories about how B2B marketers leveraged product reviews
+Success stories on how B2B marketers are leveraging product reviews.

 CHAPTER 02

 BZB PRODUCT REVIEW TRENDS AND BEST PRACTICES FOR MARKETERS

 For marketers to effectively leverage and tap into the power of B2B reviews, there are four key trends and best practices to take note and advantage of.